pladoinc/legality/CONTRIBUTING.md

  * Please ensure that you use the proper command words that is appropriate for legal documents and that your changes are clear enough to be interpreted by anyone without extra context.

+### Adding a new language to the documents

+We welcome all translations for our documents as the purpose of this project is to ensure that everyone can understand the documents.
+But please follow these guidelines when submitting translations:

+ * Each language must have a folder of its own inside of the 'data' folder.
+ The folder must be two lower case characters that describes the language within the folder using the [official language codes](http://reference.sitepoint.com/html/lang-codes).

+ * Please ensure that your contributions are only made to the files inside of the respectful language folder.
+This helps avoid conflicting changes to files.

+ * Please only translate documents to languages that you are comfortable with.
+ We have no way to guarantee that all documents are aptly translated but we would like to hold all translations up to a standard of quality.

+ * Please **do not** translate the legal document itself.
+Only the explainations should be multilingual.
+The documents themselves are legally binding and will only be written and enforced in Canadian English.

 ## Using the issue tracker